 Moreover, because family courts give due consideration to the children having access to both parties, they cannot make a decision lightly.
 So such a final hearing may take longer than other more straightforward cases.

 At JB Solicitors, our team of experienced family law solicitors are dedicated and well-equipped to deal with any family law case including parenting or property matters.
+Aside from legal representation, we also offer mediation services for parties who want to avoid court proceedings.

-Contact our team for more enquiries.
+Contact our team for more enquiries about the family court system.